 37 – Disney’s Hollywood Studios (Walt Disney World)

-Kids will love the interactivity at Toy Story Playland, while the character-filled Hollywood Boulevard will delightfully transport you back to Tinseltown’s golden years.
+Bring the kids to the interactivity at Toy Story Playland, and let the character-filled Hollywood Boulevard delightfully transport you back to Tinseltown’s golden years.

 38 – Animal Kingdom (Walt Disney World)

-Head to Animal Kingdom and hop between the African savannah, Amazon Jungle, and Asian wetlands all without leaving the bounds of the park, seeing over 30 species of wildlife up close — including zebras, giraffes, gazelles, kudu, and flamingos.
+Head to Animal Kingdom and hop between the African savannah, Amazon Jungle and Asian wetlands — all without leaving the bounds of the park.
+See over 30 species of wildlife up close, including zebras, giraffes, gazelles, kudu and flamingos.

 40 – Get colorful at Orlando’s Crayola Experience

-With 27 interactive activities spread over 70,000 vibrant square feet, the kids will be having so much fun that they won’t even realize that it’s all part of an educational experience.
+There are 27 interactive activities spread over 70,000 vibrant square feet designed for the kids.
+They can have so much fun without even realizing that it’s all part of an educational experience.

 41 – Meet the animals at Central Florida Zoo and Botanical Gardens